 2- Sales & Traffic

-This report displays an average level of sales data over a specified time period, such as monthly, weekly, or daily.
+This report displays an average sales data level over a specified period, such as monthly, weekly, or daily.

 3- Detail Page Sales and Traffic by ASIN

 This report includes ASIN statistics for both parents and child-level ASINs.
 At the product level, you get a complete performance report.
-For a defined date period, you may obtain granular level data for product reporting.
+You may obtain granular level data for product reporting for a defined date period.

 You should track some metrics such as ordered units, total sales, page views, traffic, conversion rate, and Buy Box rate while you are looking at Business reports.